simonblee/generator-maryo/README.md

 [![Build Status](https://secure.travis-ci.org/simonblee/generator-marionette.png?branch=master)](https://travis-ci.org/simonblee/generator-marionette)

 ## Overview
-Scaffold tool for Backbone, Marionette and Dust javascript projects.
+Scaffold tool for Backbone and Marionette javascript projects.

 ## The Name
 A combination of Marionette and Yeoman (yo) to give Maryo, pronounced like Mario.